Pavee Point: Mediation

 Pavee Point began offering mediation services in 1999 with the hope of mending the relationship between the Traveller and settled communities, and to foster stronger ties within the travelling community as well.
 Mediation provides a non-violent setting for opposing parties to confront conflict in a civil manner.
 Participation in mediation is a voluntary act that operates best if there is an understanding of mutual respect.
 Each party is given the opportunity to clarify his/her problem, identify needs, and explore possible solutions before reaching an agreement.
 The most common issues among Travellers that may be resolved through mediation are: conflicts over the management of housing sites, unauthorised encampments, and illegal dumping.

 The service was later discontinued due to funding cuts.

 Community development

-In 2005, Pavee Point hosted Traveller Focus Week from 3–10 December 2005.
+In 2005, Pavee Point hosted Traveller Focus Week during 3–10 December 2005.
 The theme of the week was recognition, because the recognition of Travellers as an ethnic minority by the Irish government and the rest of the world, is such a critical issue for the community.
 Events included a photo contest, a concert, a roundtable discussion on equality, and the launch of the parental education DVD, Pavee Parents Primary Concerns, among others.
 2,000 participated in the events throughout the week.